alexpdp7/alexpdp7/programming/git/combining_repos_with_josh_filter.md

 To follow this example, you will need two repositories standing for the `foo` and `bar` repositories.
 You can use any repository, but the example assumes that the repos are called `foo` and `bar`, and that the `bar` repository will be copied to the `external/bar` path in the `foo` repository.

-The example works with two local mirrored repositories in Git, so that you can simulate pushing and pulling from a Git provider such as GitHub.
+The example works with two local mirrored repositories in Git, so you can simulate pushing and pulling from a Git provider such as GitHub.
 The example uses `foo.git` and `bar.git` as the URLs of the two repositories.
 You can replace the URLs with real repository URLs, or you can create these repositories by mirroring real repositories.
 If you use local mirrors, then you can also simulate pushing and pulling without affecting real repositories.